regro/cf-scripts/docs/migrators.rst

 Most migrations are due to a change in the global pinning, as packages change their pinning, the entire stack which depends directly on that package will need to be updated.
-This document will teach you how to create new migrators
+This document will teach you how to create new migrators.

+ .. note:: Unless you need to write a custom migrator, you can call for a migration by adding a yaml file to the ``recipe/migrations`` folder of ``conda-forge-pinning-feedstock`` and issuing a PR.
+Once merged the migration will start.

 Building a Migration